 Nearly a dozen South End youth spoke up, literally, about the city’s homelessness crisis Thursday as part of the 206 Forward/ Youth Advocates of Seattle speech competition.

-Held at the Rainier Beach Community Center, the competition was both an effort to improve the public speaking skills of 10 youth involved in the 206 Forward program, and to advocate for an issue top of mind for many of them.
+Held at the Rainier Beach Community Center, the competition was both an effort to improve the public speaking skills of 10 youth involved in the 206 Forward program, and to advocate for a top of mind issue for many of them.

 Ranging from 8th grade to high school, the 206 Forward youth chose to center their speeches on homelessness as a part of the group’s planned advocacy work.
 The issue has impacted many of them directly.
 206 Forward also plans on building tiny homes in February for the city’s unhoused.

 Founded in 2014 by local youth, and led by Meghan Patiño and Tika Woods, the program is a part of the Seattle Parks and Recreation Program and Seattle’s Youth Employment and Service Learning.

 “We’re focusing on homelessness because it’s affecting communities around Seattle,” said James, a 206 Forward youth.

 He stood in front of a tree diagram taped to a whiteboard.
 Listed on it were several items he and his cohort brainstormed for several weeks as root causes of homelessness: mental illness, domestic violence, gentrification and more.

 In his speech, James focused on family problems as a root cause.
 Every year, 380,000 unaccompanied minor youth experience a runaway or homeless episode lasting a week or more, according to The National Alliance to End Homelessness.